deeedob/thesis/content/40_remote_plugins.md

 5. Optionally, enable the client to request specific functionalities from the host.

-Utilizing these methods in conjunction with QtGrpc has proven successful, delivering a reliable, fast, and native experience on desktop platforms.
+Utilizing these methods in conjunction with QtGrpc^[FIXME: Missing reference] has proven successful, delivering a reliable, fast, and native experience on desktop platforms.

 ## 4.2 Remote Control Interface